 If you're a tax resident in Portugal, you may have to pay tax on 50 percent of the gain from the sale of your property.
 This gain is then added to your other taxable income for the year and taxed at the marginal rate (between 14.5 percent and 48 percent).

 Non residents in Portugal are taxed at a flat rate of 28 percent on 100 percent of the gain from the sale of Portuguese property.
-However, under double taxation treaties, you may be given tax credits and only need to pay this tax in your home country.
+However, you may be given tax credits under double taxation treaties and only need to pay this tax in your home country.

 Inheritance Tax in Portugal

-Technically, there’s no “inheritance tax” for foreigners in Portugal as of 2024.
-However, you do need to be aware of stamp duty, which applies to inherited assets located in Portugal, regardless of the beneficiary’s residency status.
-Here’s the key information:
+Technically, there's no "inheritance tax" for foreigners in Portugal as of 2024.
+However, you need to be aware of stamp duty, which applies to inherited assets in Portugal, regardless of the beneficiary's residency status.
+Here's the key information:

 Rate: 10 percent on the value of inherited assets (real estate, cars, art, etc.)